Azure/botbuilder-instrumentation-cs/Readme.md

 Or add it to your Visual Studio project by running the following command in the [Package Manager Console](https://docs.nuget.org/docs/start-here/using-the-package-manager-console):
 `PM> Install-Package BotBuilder.Instrumentation`

+### Sample bot with instrumentation included
+This [C# project](https://github.com/itye-msft/Bot-with-instrumentation-cs) is a working bot sample which utilizes the instrumentation library.

 ## Getting Started

 1. Create an Application Insights service under your subscription. (for more information on App Insights see [Set up Application Insights for ASP.NET](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-asp-net))